astronautlabs/monaco/README.md

 }
 ```

-### Configure JSON Defaults
+# Language Defaults
-`onMonacoLoad` property of `NgxMonacoEditorConfig` can be used to configure JSON default.
+`onMonacoLoad` property of `NgxMonacoEditorConfig` can be used to configure language defaults.

 ```typescript
 import { NgModule } from '@angular/core';
 import { FormsModule } from '@angular/forms';